 Let me introduce you to this fascinating website … Australian Slang.
 Well researched, this site has put together an extensive list of Australian slang and their interpretations.

 Reading this list was refreshing.
-I can’t deny there are some very odd things that we Aussies say (from time to time) and I wonder how they must sound to others!
-Add a broad ‘ocker’ accent to the mix and you will be lost forever trying to make sense of our (dare I admit .. sometimes ridiculous) banter!
+I can’t deny there are some very odd things that we Aussies say from time to time!
+You may be forever trying to make sense of our crazy banter!